seatable/seatable-admin-docs/manual/authentication/saml.md

 # seatable.sh restart
 ```

-Navigate to the login page of your SeaTable Server and click on "Single sign-on" and try to log in.
+Navigate to the login page of your SeaTable Server and click on "Single Sign-On" and try to log in.
 If the configuration is correct, you'll be redirected the IdP's login.
 Enter the credentials of a user that was assigned to the application created above.

-Check `dtable_web.log` for more info if authentication fails.
+Check `dtable_web.log` for troubleshooting info if authentication fails.

 ## Configuration Azure